creditimpact/credit-project/README.md

 ## 📂 Uploads structure

-Uploaded files are stored under the `uploads` folder when running locally.
+Uploaded files are stored under the `backend/uploads` folder when running locally so that both services reference the same directory.

-- Credit reports → `uploads/reports/<clientId>/`
+- Credit reports → `backend/uploads/reports/<clientId>/`
-- Generated letters → `uploads/letters/<clientId>/`
+- Generated letters → `backend/uploads/letters/<clientId>/`

 Folders are created automatically if they do not exist.